Belgian-Coder/Windows_Installation_scripts/readme.md

 ````
 // Set policies to unrestricted before running the script
-Set-ExecutionPolicy RemoteSigned
+Set-ExecutionPolicy Unrestricted
 ````

 Next step, downloading the scripts.
 Feel free to examine the contents of the scripts and change whatever you want.
-You will need to place the `functions.psm1` file, that includes helper functions, in the same directory as the other scripts.

 To execute a script, navigate to the folder where you extracted all files and just use the filename precedeed with `.\`.
 For example, `.\01_Installation` followed by the enter key.
 The installation scripts will automatically try to elevate themself to run with administrator permissons.
-You will get the best experience running Powershell in admin mode.
+You will get the best experience running Powershell in admin/elevated mode.

 After executing all scripts, re-enable the execution policy for your own protection to prevent unwanted or malificent scripts from executing.